oeo/tsbank/README.md

 The system is architected using principles of Domain-Driven Design (DDD) and Event Sourcing.

-### Domains
+### Core
-The core business logic is segregated into domains, each representing a distinct part of the banking business:
+The core business logic is segregated into modules located in `core`, each representing a distinct part of the banking business:
 - **`customers`**: Manages customer information, onboarding, and KYC status.
 - **`accounts`**: Handles creation and management of customer accounts (checking, savings, etc.).
 - **`transactions`**: Responsible for processing all money movements.